vladsaveliev/sequana/doc/index.rst

 **Sequana** is a versatile tool that provides

 #.
 A Python library dedicated to NGS analysis (e.g., tools to visualise standard NGS formats).
 #.
-A set of :ref:`pipelines <Pipelines>` dedicated to NGS in the form of Snakefiles (Makefile-like with Python syntax).
+A set of :ref:`pipelines <Pipelines>` dedicated to NGS in the form of Snakefiles (Makefile-like with Python syntax based on snakemake framework).
 #.
 Original tools to help in the creation of such pipelines including HTML reports.
 #. :ref:`Standalone applications.<applications>`

-Currently, the pipelines available cover quality control (e.g. adapters removal, phix removal, trimming of bad quality bases), variant calling, characterisation of the genome coverage, axonomic classification, de-novo assembly.
+Currently, the available pipelines cover quality control (e.g. adapters removal, phix removal, trimming of bad quality bases), variant calling, characterisation of the genome coverage, taxonomic classification, de-novo assembly.
 See the :ref:`pipelines` section for more information.

 **Sequana** can be used by developers to create new pipelines and by users in the